ayush-saklani/navit/README.md

 # ⭐ Current Ideas and Features for Development

 ## Version 1.0  ✅
-- [x] Started with a problem in mind and the problem unvealed and changes the significant app fundamental approches to solve the problem and new approches were used.
+- [x] Started with a problem in mind and the problem unveiled and changes the significant app fundamental approaches to solve the problem and new approaches were used.
 - [x] Route Management - Add routes using GeoJSON and calculate the shortest path using Dijkstra's algorithm and appropriate data structures.
 - [x] Dynamic Floor Polylines - Create an array of floors to show the polylines floor-wise.
 Each array element will contain coordinates for that specific floor to create the polyline accordingly.
 ___~~(Floor numbering: 0 for ground floor, 1 for first floor and 6 for underground).~~___
 - [x] Implement basic functionality for routing.
-- [x] Data Structture design and Implementation
+- [x] Data Structure design and Implementation
 - [x] Complete UI Design and improvements.
 - [x] Complete Map were Designed in GeoJSON and later improvements were made.
 - [x] Complete Routes were Designed in GeoJSON and later improvements were made.